4 March 2021

 Dr Alan Crofts is an accomplished organiser of independent exploratory expeditions in desert regions.
-He will present an entertaining summary of conducting global expeditions to desert lands using stories from a variety of desert terrains.
+In this talk, he will present an entertaining summary of conducting global expeditions to desert lands using stories from a variety of desert terrains.

 Having an interest in desert lands from his early years, Alan first explored the North American deserts during his time as a post-doctoral researcher in Baltimore.
 Upon returning to the United Kingdom in the mid 1990s, he organised his first independent expedition and crossed the Western Sahara desert from North to South, recruiting a specialised team and purchasing a used Land Rover to accomplish the project.